neutralvibes/pi2s3/README.md

 ### Restoring  from backups

+>To perform any type of file/folder recovery to another host, you need to install `s3cmd` and configure it to point to your bucket first.

 A lot of what is possible depends on your backup schedules.
-It is up to you if you perform backups daily, once a week, or every few days.
+It is entirely your choice if you perform backups daily, once a week, or every few days.
 Daily backups provide the most protection but require more storage, although `pi2s3` use of `tar` snapshots can significantly reduce these demands.

 #### About full restores